alanhogan/jQuery-Puzzle/Readme.md

 - Arrow key support would be nice
 - Drag & Drop and/or touch event support would be great
+- Currently there is no way to do anything when someone wins

 [1]: http://www.bennadel.com/blog/1009-jQuery-Demo-Creating-A-Sliding-Image-Puzzle-Plug-In.htm